boldt/jsUtils/README.md

-# jsUtils -  Common Javascript Utilities
+# jsUtils -  Common JavaScript Utilities

 This small JavaScript library extends JavaScript objetcs with the `prototype`.